WordPress/wordpress-playground/packages/docs/site/docs/09-blueprints-api/07-json-api-and-function-api.md

 </>
 ))}</span>

-You can use Blueprints [both with the web and the node.js](./06-isomorphic.md) version of WordPress Playground.
+You can use Blueprints both with the web and the node.js versions of WordPress Playground.

 ## Differences between JSON and Function APIs